 - Alumni records containing information about individuals after they are no longer students at the College.

 Legitimate educational interest: A school official has a legitimate educational interest when the official needs to review an education record in order to fulfill his or her responsibility on behalf of the College, such as when the official is performing a task that is specific in his or her job description or by a contract agreement or other official appointment; performing a task related to a student's education; performing a task related to the discipline of a student; or providing a service or benefit relating to the student or student's family, such as health care, counseling, job placement, or financial aid.

-School official: A person employed by the College in an administrative, supervisory, academic, research, or support staff position, including Campus Safety and Health Services staff; individuals or entities with whom the College has contracted (e.g., an attorney or auditor, the State Council on Higher Education, the National Student Clearinghouse); individuals serving on the Board of Trustees; and students conducting College business (e.g., serving on official committees, working for the College or assisting another school official in performing his or her tasks).
+School official: A person employed by the College in an administrative, supervisory, academic, research, or support staff position, including Campus Safety and Health Services staff; a volunteer or contractor outside of Roanoke College who performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent (including the State Council of Higher Education in Virginia and the National Student Clearinghouse); individuals serving on the Board of Trustees; and students conducting College business (e.g., serving on official committees, working for the College or assisting another school official in performing his or her tasks).

 Student: Any person who attends or has attended the College.

 Access to Education Records: A student has the right to inspect and review education records within 45 days of the day the College receives a written request for access, anytime after matriculation.
 The student should submit a written request, identifying the record(s) s/he wishes to review, to the Registrar.
 The College official will make arrangements for review of the education records or will advise the student of the correct official to whom the request should be addressed.